-The first "Consumer" catalog was not introduced until the mid 1920's and as a result sales expanded into a much larger market.
-The aim of the catalogs around this time (and to present day) was to show the quality and prestige of the products, hence much time and effort was put into the shape and layout of them.
+The first "Consumer" catalogue was not introduced until the mid 1920's and as a result sales expanded into a much larger market.
+The aim of the catalogues around this time (and to present day) was to show the quality and prestige of the products, hence much time and effort was put into the shape and layout of them.

-Early catalogs, around 1928, mostly showed children or complete families playing with Marklin products.
+Early catalogues, around 1928, mostly showed children or complete families playing with Marklin products.
 This gave a sense that the product united the family.

-Specialised train motif artists gave shape to the cover pages during the 1930's and in 1935 the first full colour catalog was released.
-1935 also was the year that Marklin introduced OO scale.
+Artist, Josef Danilowatz, an Austrian specialist train motif artist, gave shape to the cover pages during the 1930's and in 1935 the first full colour catalogue was released.
+1935 also was the year that Marklin introduced OO scale (later becoming HO scale).

 The outbreak of World War II had a devastating effect on Marklin production, as most manufacturing plants in Germany were placed into War production mode.

 During the 1950's, the cover pages were dominated by prototype pictures and in 1959, Marklin's 100th anniversary was celebrated.
-An expensive looking catalog (judged by the standards of the time) was release.
+An expensive looking copper/bronze colour catalogue (judged by the standards of the time) was release.

 1985/86 celebrated 50 years of HO gauge.

-Since 1991 a general "Complete Program" catalog has been produced"
+From 1991 a general "Complete Program" catalogue was produced"